Cyclone Gabrielle: Trees, slips close Parapara

 Residents whose kerbside collection for rubbish, recycling and greenwaste is normally Tuesday will have their collection on Saturday, February 18.
 Wednesday’s kerbside collection is operating as normal.
 All transfer stations return to normal operating hours today.

-Anyone in the district with welfare concern should contact the Taranaki Emergency Management Office on 0800 900 049.
+Anyone in the district with welfare concerns should contact the Taranaki Emergency Management Office on 0800 900 049.